SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 like Objective-C or C++,
 you may be in the habit of writing a lot of classes.
 In Swift,
-you don't need classes as often as you might expect, but they still have their place.
+you don't need classes as often as you might expect.
-Use a class
-when you're working with a framework whose API uses classes and when you want to refer to the same instance of a type in multiple places.
+The major reasons to use a class are when you're working with a framework whose API uses classes and when you want to refer to the same instance of a type in multiple places.

-..
-XXX Reword "still have their place" -- too negative about classes

 .. _ChoosingBetweenClassesAndStructures_WorkingWithFrameworksThatUseClasses: